 - work closely with the faculty advisor on any changes to the Schedule of Studies

 - consult, as necessary, with other campus services

 - provide relevant information to the faculty advisors, departments, dean, curriculum and program committees (and sub-committees) about student issues with the degree program

 Undergraduate Academic Information Centre

 The role of the Undergraduate Academic Information Centre (UAIC) (U.C.
-Level 3, North extension 56613, email@example.com) is to provide general academic advising information to undergraduate students.
+Level 1, South, extension 56613, firstname.lastname@example.org) is to provide general academic advising information to undergraduate students.
 This includes appropriate referral to the program counsellor, or faculty advisor, as well as other support services on campus.